If you’ve gone to (or are going through) the process of creating a product then one thing you need to decide is what you’re going to charge for it.

-There’s lots of information about the psychology of pricing.
+There’s lots of information about how to set your product price.
 Most will tell you to work out all your costs, add on a healthy profit margin, and there you have it.

-I believe you need to work out your ideal selling price BEFORE you find out how much it’ll cost you to produce your product.
+I believe you need to work out your product’s selling price before you find out how much it’ll cost you to produce it.

 “Well, I suppose it cost them a lot to produce, then they needed to get it shipped over here, pay warehouse fees and postage.
-I guess they wanted to make a decent profit too so, with all that in mind, this is a fair price.”
+I guess they wanted to make a decent profit too so, with all that in mind, I guess this is a fair price?”